alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 The limitations of GNN architectures themselves can also limit their effectiveness in RL settings.
 At present, many GNNs operate best under the assumption of homophily: that connected nodes are more likely to share similar features or labels.
-GNNs have also been designed for heterogenous graphs, e.g. <d-cite key="wang2019heterogeneous"></d-cite>, but these require a strict bipartite structure, limiting their applicability.
+GNNs have also been designed for heterogeneous graphs, e.g. <d-cite key="wang2019heterogeneous"></d-cite>, but these require a strict bipartite structure, limiting their applicability.
 At present, even if an environment can be modelled as a graph, complex structures or interactions (such as distinct node types, or higher-order relationships) may create an environment that is not well-suited to existing GNN architectures.
 Furthermore, many GNNs can be prone to over-smoothing, where node embeddings become indistinguishable after multiple message-passing layers <d-cite key="rusch2023survey"></d-cite>.
 This makes long-range dependencies difficult to capture, and can limit the effectiveness of GNNs in environments with large or complex graphs.